Description

 Impact

-In the Linux kernel, the SELinux socket state is stored in a composite LSM socket blob.
-Functions sock_has_perm() and nlmsg_sock_has_extended_perms() directly dereference sk->sk_security, incorrectly assuming that the SELinux socket blob starts at offset zero.
-When another LSM allocates socket blob space before SELinux, this assumption fails and the helpers read an incorrect blob, feeding wrong SID and class values to AVC checks.
-This misreading can cause SELinux to make incorrect access decisions, potentially allowing an attacker to gain unauthorized privileges.
+In the Linux kernel, the SELinux socket state is stored in a composite Layered Security Module (LSM) socket blob.
+The functions sock_has_perm() and nlmsg_sock_has_extended_perms() dereference sk->sk_security directly, assuming that the SELinux blob starts at offset zero.
+When another LSM allocates socket blob space before SELinux, this assumption fails and the helpers read an incorrect blob, feeding erroneous SELinux IDs (SID) and class values into the access control checks.
+This misreading can cause SELinux to make incorrect access decisions, potentially allowing an attacker to bypass SELinux restrictions and gain unauthorized privileges.
+Based on the description, it is inferred that the flaw could be exploited to elevate privileges or bypass policy restrictions.

 Affected Systems

-Affected systems include the Linux kernel on any platform that runs SELinux together with at least one additional LSM in a stacked configuration.
+The vulnerability affects Linux kernel systems that run SELinux together with at least one additional LSM module in a stacked configuration.
 No specific kernel version range is supplied in the CVE data, so the flaw may be present in any kernel release prior to the fix.
-The reported commits provide the remedy, but it applies only to configurations where multiple LSMs coexist.
+Systems with multiple LSMs and no enforced ordering of SELinux are at risk.

 Risk and Exploitability